stevenwbass/ui-framework-comparison/criteria/dev-experience.md

 # Dev Experience

 Evaluate the developer experience of using the candidate framework or library.
-Efficiency, learning curve and ease-of-use should be considered.
+Efficiency, learning curve of the tooling, and ease-of-use should be considered.

 ### Considerations: